Connecticut paid family leave

 How is the benefit paid for?

 Contrary to other paid family benefits, Connecticut’s paid leave law is funded through employee payroll deductions.
 This is similar to California and Rhode Island.
 The program in Washington D.C. was funded exclusively by employer payroll contributions.
 Other states, like New York and New Jersey, use a hybrid model.
 Beginning January 1, 2021, employees will be able to deduct up to 0.5% of their wages.
-This is in addition to the Social Security contribution base at $142,800 (in 2020).
+This is in addition to the Social Security contribution base of $142,800 (in 2020).

 Don’t worry, you will not see a tax increase.

-If my company pays for some portion of leave, can the state law cover the rest up to 100 percent of my salary?
+If my company pays for some portion of my leave, can the state law cover the rest up to 100 percent of my salary?

 “Every state with paid leave programs has found a way [to] find the right relationship between private employer benefits and state benefits.
 Williamson said that we are still 11 months from the end, and some pieces of how this will work still need to be found.